The Complete Guide To Using a Mysore Yoga Rug

 The sticky mat is the same thing.
 That “extra grip” is like the chair.
 It’s technology that is supporting your body and removing some of the work necessary to support yourself.
 Work that in my experience is essential to a strong and healthy practice.

-In Ashtanga yoga we start with the standing postures.
+In Ashtanga yoga we start with the Sun Salutations then standing postures.
 A lot of people think that these are just a warm up and tend to gloss over them which I think is fundamental error.
 I look at the standing postures as the foundation to the practice.
 To me they are the most important and provide the support for what is to come.
 I go into this more in the email series Strong Foundations

 Back to the squat analogy.
 Not everybody is going to be able to do a full squat right away.
 If you have been using chair support for 30 years you can’t expect to get into a full squat overnight.
 The body doesn’t work like that.
 It takes time to adapt.